-- If a child gets to step 3, parents must be notified, and dysregulation recorded on CPOMS. - I noticed you have continued to... identify behaviour. - You have broken our shared value of...

-Please go and sit in the regulation zone and take the time to regulate (5 minutes, may be longer dependent on child).
+- I noticed you have continued to... identify behaviour. - You have broken our shared value of... - Please go and sit in the regulation zone and take the time to regulate (5 minutes, may be longer dependent on child).

-Possible regulation activities include mindfulness colouring, sensory box, worry/ anxiety challenges.
-Children don't have to access but it's there if they choose to.
+Regulation activities are the same in every classroom and include headphones and sensory toy/puzzle.
 If the child becomes regulated, return to the normal seat.
-Time is dependent on the child's need/ age but approx. 5-10 minutes.
+Time is dependent on the child's need/age but approx. 5-10 minutes.